Calf Muscle Tear

 Your calf muscles are a large, powerful group of three calf muscles (soleus plus your medial and lateral gastrocnemius).
 Your calf muscles produce very high contractile forces that enable you to run, jump and hop.
 In the early phase of your torn calf muscle, you’ll be unable to walk without a limp, so your calf will need some rest and weight-bearing avoidance strategies.
 Active rest may include crutches or a wedged walking boot.

-Please seek the advice of your healthcare professional for specific recommendations relevant to your calf muscle tear.
+Would you please seek the advice of your healthcare professional for specific recommendations relevant to your calf muscle tear?

 Phase 2: Regain Full Range of Motion

 Your torn calf muscle will successfully repair itself with collagen scar tissue in most cases through your body’s natural healing process.
 It is important to note that mature collagen scar formation can take at least six weeks.
 During these initial six weeks, it is ideal that you optimally remould your scar tissue to prevent a clumpy non-aligned scar that will potentially re-tear in the future when placed under high load or speed.

 Successful rehabilitation includes lengthening and orientating your healing scar tissue via massage, and muscle stretches, rolling, active movements and neurodynamic mobilisations.
 Full soft tissue extensibility signs include walking without a limp and performing calf stretches with a similar end of range stretch feeling.

 Gradually progress your calf muscle strength and power.
 Progressions involve performing your exercise initially in a non-weight bear before proceeding to partial weight bear, full weight bear, and eventually, resistance loaded exercises.